pingcap/docs/tikv-configuration-file.md

 ### server

-+ Configuration items related to the server.
++ Configuration items related to the server

 ## `status-thread-pool-size`

-+ The number of worker threads for the HTTP API service.
++ The number of worker threads for the `HTTP` API service
 + Default value: `1`
 + Minimum value: `1`